marco-lara-it/magic-guess-app/README.md

 # magic-guess-app
-this app can guess the number that you think
+This app can guess the number that you think